ravishshardha/Project_2024/Report.md

 ![Weak scaling for comp_large]()
   - comm
 ![Weak scaling for comm]()

+**Merge:** The plots show weak scaling where the problem size increases proportionally with the number of processors.
+This pattern is consistent with all input_types.
+This shows that this implementation of merge sort has not scaled nicely because ideally, weak scaling should stay constant.
+This could be caused by increased communication overhead with more processors.
+The computation time shows better scaling compared to the overall time.
+It has lower absolute values on the y-axis (0-3.5) than the main section (0-6).
+Communication shows the most dramatic scaling issues.
+This can be because communication volume grows with processor count.
+Therefore, the communication component appears to be the main bottleneck limiting overall scalability.

 ## 6. Final Report
 Submit a zip named `TeamX.zip` where `X` is your team number.
 The zip should contain the following files: